ki-sh/kish/docs/README.md

          ""88888888888888888P"
               """"""""""""
 ```

-## Raison For Being
-Better flow Ki’s API philosophy is simple.
-Simplify above all - make every API less key strokes.
-We are not trying to mimic or replace gui API’s, rather to supplement and simplify where
-It gives the most benefit.
-It is a hybrid approach.
+* Easily create/customise/manage command line shortcuts.
+* Never loose your shell aliases/easily share between devices.
+Save in your own repo (from <a href=https://github.com/ticaboo/kish >Template</a>)
+* Never have to type cd, or its evil twin cd .. again!
+* Zero dependencies.
+Simple to use test framework (KIT)
+* Ubiqutous v3 portable pure shell script.
+* Comes with very useful example scripts:
+  * ocal : fast easy human cli for creating calendar events.
+  * omap : open maps with location or directions

 ## Install
-click Use this template button on  <a href=https://github.com/ticaboo/kish >this page</a>
+click Use this template button on  <a href=https://github.com/ticaboo/kish >this page</a>.
+Then clone your repo and:
 ```
 cd kish
 npm i